WILLIAM ALFRED WILLIAMSON 1878–1982

 Occupation: window cleaner, Air Raid Precautions part time

 Household: living with wife Phoebe, born 29 September 1884, sons William, a plumber, Jack, a grocer’s assistant and Fred at school.
-Next door were living widowed daughter Phoebe Grace Hickey, a shop assistant, his son Walter and wife June.
+His widowed daughter Phoebe Grace Hickey, a shop assistant, his son Walter and wife June were living next door.
 Walter was a laundry transport driver.

 He resumed his job as a postman in 1919, retired in October 1938 and was presented with the Imperial Service Medal for his 33 years of service at Langley Mill.
 He went with the British Legion to meet Prince Charles at the age of 99 (source findagrave.com).